HSBC Australia has the reach of an international bank, but with local knowledge.

 - Documents that can verify your identity

-While HSBC gives you a number of bank account options from which to choose, so do other leading banks, so make sure you compare a few before deciding.
+While HSBC gives you a number of bank account options from which to choose, so do other leading banks, so make sure you compare a few before deciding and ensure you choose one that meets your own personal financial needs.